8. Flow of execution

 Note that x and y might be of different lengths.
 Feel free to upgrade this code by adding a warning like the longer argument is not a multiple of the length of the shorter one.
 Also, rewrite it without using the modulo operator, `%%`.

-8.3.3. break and next#
+8.3.3. break and next

 break can be used to escape the current loop. next skips the remaining expressions and advances to the next iteration (where the testing of the logical condition occurs).
+Here is a rather random example:

 x <- c(10, 0.03, 0.04, 1, 0.001, 0.05)